beckerwilliams/ssh-moduli-builder/README.md

 ## Installation

 ### Platform Dependencies
-SSH Moduli Generator depends on the SSH being installed and ssh-keygen available for Moduli production.
+SSH2 Moduli Generator depends on the SSH being installed and ssh-keygen available for Moduli production.

 ### Install Wheel